weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

+- Loading a camera sequence that fails, is not fed back to UI

+- Add message about when it's okay to turn off camera

+- Look into how many files on the memory card

 - Add the trigger command to unit tests.

 - Disable camera table buttons if state == executing